s-yagoobi/fixation-probability/README.md

+# Calculating fixation probability in a graph-structured meta-population
-The aim of this project is to calculate the fixation probability in a graph-structured metapopulation.
+This project aims to calculate the fixation probability in a graph-structured metapopulation.